What to Expect at Your First CrossFit Class in Seattle

 Try a free first class at Persistence Athletics

 If you have been thinking about your first class for weeks, this is your sign.
 Your first class at Persistence Athletics is free, scaled to your starting point, and the coach already knows it is your first day.
-Book your free class at 3025 1st Ave, Belltown.
-8 minutes from Amazon Spheres, walkable from any apartment in Belltown or SLU.
+Trial-eligible slots are easy to grab: Saturday 8:00 AM or weekday evenings at 6:30 PM (Fridays at 6:00 PM).
+Book your free class at 3025 1st Ave, Belltown, Seattle, WA 98121.
+About 8 minutes on foot from the Amazon Spheres, walkable from any apartment in Belltown or SLU.
+Questions first?
+Call or text us at (206) 593-4236.

 Want to take this further?